Home / National Industrial Relations / Across Europe / Board-level Representation

-Arrangements for employee representation at board level in the EU countries plus Norway can be divided into three groups.
-There is a group of ten countries where there is no board level representation and a further group of six, where board level representation is limited to state-owned or recently privatised companies.
-However, the biggest group of 12 states provides for employees to be represented on the boards of private companies, once they have reached a certain size.
+Arrangements for employee representation at board level in the 28 EU countries plus Norway can be divided into three groups.
+There is a group of ten countries where there is no board level representation and a further group of six, where board level representation is limited to state-owned or privatised companies.
+However, the biggest group of 13 states provides for employees to be represented on the boards of private companies, once they have reached a certain size.
 These thresholds vary greatly as do other elements of the national arrangements.

 Employee representatives at board level

-These differences are examined at greater length is the country sections, as well as other differences.
-These include the limits on the powers of employee members (in Denmark, Finland and Sweden, for example, they cannot deal with collective bargaining issues), and the arrangements for their appointments (in the Netherlands neither employees nor those who bargain with the company are eligible, while the German rules specifically provides for the election of external union officials in the case of larger companies).
+These differences are examined at greater length is the country sections, as well as other variations.
+These include the limits on the powers of employee members (in Denmark, Finland and Sweden, for example, they cannot deal with collective bargaining issues), and the arrangements for their appointments (in the Netherlands neither employees nor those who bargain with the company are eligible, while the German rules specifically provide for the election of external union officials in the case of larger companies).

 Country